aaronbadger/ansible/README.md

 # Install and Configure iSCSI and Provision Cloud Block Store Volumes using Ansible

-There are 2 main Ansible playbooks described in this document:
+### There are 2 main Ansible playbooks described in this document:

-The first will perform a base installation and configuration of iSCSI on a newly provisioned cloud vm.
+**Playbook 1 - base_install_linux.yaml**

+The 1st playbook will perform a base installation and configuration of iSCSI on a newly provisioned cloud VM.
+Secondly on the Cloud Block Store array, a host and volume will be be automatically provisioned via API.
+This playbook will rely on the volume name and size as specified by the user via a command line parameter.
+The default hostname of the VM and a randomly generated IQN will be used to configure the Cloud Block Store host and attach the volume to the host.

+**Playbook 2 - provision_storage_linux.yaml**

-The second playbook can be used for provisioning additional Cloud Block Store volumes after iSCSI has been already been installed and configured.
+The 2nd playbook may be used for provisioning additional Cloud Block Store volumes after the 1st playbook has been run.
+This playbook will provision additional storage volumes on the Cloud Block Store array, again relying on the volume name and size as specified by the user via a command line parameter.
+This playbook will then perform an iSCSI rescan on the VM to make visible the newly added multipath device.

+*Note: The user will need to mount the newly added storage volume prior to use.*

 ## Before you Begin: